ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 ## Additional users and connection strings
 {: #creating_users}

-Access to your {{site.data.keyword.databases-for-postgresql}} deployment is not limited to the `manager` user.
+Access to your {{site.data.keyword.databases-for-postgresql}} instance is not limited to the `manager` user.
 Additional users can be created using the CLI, with the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-cdb-reference), or the [{{site.data.keyword.databases-for}} API](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-api).

-All users on your deployment can use the connection strings, including connection strings for private endpoints.
+All users on your instance can use the connection strings, including connection strings for private endpoints.

 When you create a user, it is assigned certain database roles and privileges.
 These privileges include the ability to log in, create databases, and create other users.